valtech-sd/amqp-cacoon/README.md

 );
 ```

+> **Note:** Please see **./examples/example-amqp-consumer-batch.js** for a complete example.

 Note that in practice, all messages are fetched by AMQP Cacoon from the broker as soon as they're released by the broker.
 However, AMQP Cacoon batches the contents until the time or data limit is reached, then your callback is handed over
 the messages for processing.
 Note that AMQP Cacoon will not ACK nor NACK the messages until your callback decides!
 So,
-you'll see the messages accumuate in RabbitMQ until your callback is called, then batches will be removed from RMQ
+you'll see the messages accumulate in RabbitMQ until your callback is called, then batches will be removed from RMQ
 as you ACK them.
+The best practice is to write your application to either ACK or NACK all the messages in a batch,
+however, it is possible to ACK, NACK individual messages (though that is not demonstrated here.)

 ## Dealing With Channels via ChannelWrapper